Primošten old town peninsula on the Dalmatian coast

 When to Visit Primošten

-Find the perfect time for your Primošten experience
+Find the right time for your Primošten experience.

 Spring